Captive orcas: Kamogawa Sea World

-Kamogawa Sea World is an aquarium located in Kamogawa city, Chiba Prefecture, Japan.
-In 1970, the facility first started breeding killer whales in Japan, and in 1998, "Maggie" succeeded in giving birth and received a breeding award from JAZA.

-Currently, Lovey (F), Lara (F), Ran (F) and Luna (F) are housed there.
+Kamogawa Sea World is an aquarium located in Kamogawa, Chiba Prefecture, Japan.
+In 1970, the facility first started breeding orcas in Japan, and in 1998, Stella succeeded in giving birth and received a breeding award from JAZA (Maggie gave birth to the aquarium's first calves, but none survived).
+Currently, Lovey (F), Lara (F), Ran II (F) and Luna (F) are housed there.

-Chimelong Ocean Kingdom
+Chimelong Spaceship

-Chimelong Ocean Kingdom is a marine park located in Hengqin, Zhuhai, China.
+Chimelong Spaceship is a marine park located in Hengqin, Zhuhai, Guangdong, China.
 In 2017, the facility opened an orca breeding facility, initially containing five males and four females sourced from Russia.
-Four of these orcas are named Grace, Nukka, Orpheus, and Tyson.
+They currently house 14 orcas: five females (Sonya, Nukka / Grace, Jade, Katenka and Katniss), and eight males (Tyson, Nakhod, Bandhu, Kaixin, Chad, Yīlóng, Loki and Wulong) and one unknown gender calf at Chimelong Holding Facility who was expected to be born between September and December 2023.